alexisvl/kicad-bom/README.md

   can be attached to one symbol, delimited by a comma (and optionally a space).

-- To list line items loose in the schematic, put them on a line by themselves in a text object, formatted like `BOM qty item`, for example `BOM 1 DK:CP-063AH-ND`.
-Currently, the quantity is mandatory, and line items cannot be combined with commas (use separate lines).
+- To list line items loose in the schematic, put them on a line by themselves in a text object, starting with `BOM ` and then formatted the same as a field (e.g. `BOM DK:CP-063AH-ND`).
+As before, commas are supported.

+- To list loose line items with a quantity, put them on a line by themselves in a text object, formatted like `BOM <qty> <item>`.
+In this case, only one item specification per line is supported.
+For example, `BOM 4 DK:36-24438-ND` orders four of `36-24438-ND` from Digi-Key.

 - In both fields and texts, `#` comments are supported.